-I like chicken wings, but I don’t like all the fat.
-I’ve discovered the secret to crispy wings is to toss them in a bit of oil (I know . . . that's fat) and then cook them on high heat in the oven before adding a glaze.
+I've discovered the secret to crispy wings is to toss them in a bit of oil (I know . . . that's fat) and then cook them on high heat in the oven before adding a glaze.
 The fat renders out, leaving juicy meat and crispy skin.

-This is an easy recipe.
-Just toss with a little oil (sesame oil has a nice flavour, if you have some, but any oil will do) and salt and pepper.
+- Toss the chicken wings with a little oil (sesame oil has a nice flavour, if you have some, but any oil will do) and salt and pepper.

 They're sweet, they're tangy, and they're sticky.
 Get the napkins and lick your fingers!

-- 2 lb chicken wings
+- 2 lb chicken wings, split

-- 2 tsp sesame oil
+- 2 teaspoon sesame oil

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1/2 tsp freshly ground pepper
+- ½ teaspoon freshly ground pepper

 - sesame seeds and/or snipped chives or green onions for garnish

-- 1/3 cup honey
+- ⅓ cup honey

-- zest of 1 lime
+- 1 lime zest of

-- 2 tbsp freshly squeezed lime juice
+- 2 tablespoon lime juice, freshly squeezed

 - 2 garlic cloves, finely minced

-- 1/2 tsp sesame oil
+- ½ teaspoon sesame oil

-- 1/4 - 1/2 tsp dried chili flakes
+- ¼ - ½ teaspoon dried chili flakes

-- Preheat oven to 375F and line a large baking sheet with parchment paper.
+- Preheat oven to 375°F. and line a large baking sheet with parchment paper.